kitled/demo-fasthtml-picocss/docs/main.md

 #### Website

-There are three view modes.
+I'd like to make three view modes.
+Only the first one is in the works thus far.

 1. Normal single-page website (HTML, CSS, Js)
 2. Under the hood / look behind the curtains (Python)